Hafizalimi7/Covid19-Tracker/README.md

 # Covid19 Tracker

 Built this in React and firebase.
-I also got the latest data from the disease.sh and the map from leafletjs.com.
-I used Material UI for the icons in the project.
+I also got the latest data from the disease.sh and the map from leafletjs.com I used Material UI for the icons in the project
-The hosting will be in firebase.
+The hosting will be in firebase

 # Screenshots
 ![](screenshots/covidSite.png)